Thomas Pritzker

 Thomas Pritzker (born June 6, 1950) is an American billionaire heir and businessman.
-A member of the Pritzker family, he is the chairman and chief executive officer (CEO) of the Pritzker Organization (TPO), which manages the various Pritzker family business assets.
-Pritzker is also the executive chairman of the Hyatt Hotels Corporation.
+A member of the Pritzker family, he is the executive chairman and former chief executive officer (CEO) of the Pritzker Organization (TPO), which manages the various Pritzker family business assets.
+Pritzker is also the former executive chairman of the Hyatt Hotels Corporation.

 Early life

 Thomas Pritzker was born on June 6, 1950 to the Pritzker family, son of Jay Pritzker (1922–99) and his wife, Marian Friend.
-Thomas' great grandparents were Ukrainian Jewish immigrants, Annie P. (née Cohn) and Nicholas J. Pritzker.
-His maternal grandfather was Prague born jurist Hugo Friend.
+Thomas' great grandparents in the male line were Ukrainian Jewish immigrants, Annie P. (née Cohn) and Nicholas J. Pritzker.
+His maternal grandfather was the Czech Jewish immigrant, athlete and judge Hugo Friend.

-He holds a J.D. and a M.B.A. from the University of Chicago, and a B.A. from Claremont McKenna College.
+He received a J.D. and a M.B.A. in 1976 from the University of Chicago, and a B.A. in 1971 from Claremont Men's College.

 Career

-Pritzker was appointed President of Hyatt Corporation in 1980 and became its Chairman and CEO in 1999.
-He served as CEO until December 2006 and remains the executive chairman of the company.
+Pritzker's father built the chain of Hyatt Hotels.
+Over the years, Thomas Pritzker held several positions with Hyatt Corporation (the private operating company) and Hyatt Hotels Corporation (the publicly traded holding company that was created when Hyatt Corporation and Hyatt International merged):